We’ve set our sight on a healthy future

 How is your office keeping patients safe?

-- Requiring all patients to wear a mask during their visit.
+- Due to the increase of Covid cases in our area, we are requiring all patients to wear a mask during their visit.

 - Increased our frequency of medical-grade cleansing of our office furniture and equipment.

 - Offering telemedicine appointments for most patients who can’t make it to the office.

 - Removed all literature in the office to reduce the spread of any bacteria or virus.

 - Our staff will be wearing masks.

 Is it safe to have eye surgery during this pandemic?

 Yes, every eye procedure has risks with or without a pandemic.
 These risks are typically very mild.
 We have taken the recommendations from the state, local, and government agencies along with medical societies, and our own doctors that are it safe to continue our various eye care procedures.
 Eye surgery should not make you more susceptible to acquiring COVID-19.
 Of course, we would continue to recommend that our patients follow the CDC guidelines for protecting themselves against COVID-19 after any eye surgery.